LambdaSix/Wild-Living/README.md

 For the survivor down on their luck for finding a source of salt, fur pelts can be tanned with eggs, a variation on brain tanning.
 Get yourself warm and toasty with fur clothing.

 ## Food Preservation

+### Tea Bags
+Dry out tea components and store them in tea bags, a convenient way to put aside various herbal rememdys for long term storage, steep in hot water and enjoy.
+Also a new tea, dandelion root.

 ### Digestive Tracts
 When butchering an animal, you remove the entire digestive tract and seemingly discard everything but the stomach, this adds the intestines back in and adds two new options for preservation